nim-lang/nimble/readme.markdown

     myproject$ nimble examples [pkgname] [samplename]
     myproject$ nimble examples [pkgname@pkgversion] [samplename]
 ```
-The interactive version loads folder tree from examples folder to choose from.
+The interactive version loads the folder tree from examples folder to choose from.
 You can hide subdirectories from the list, if you place ``_`` in the parents
 name (eg: chapter_1)
 ```